mbkhpow/Microsoft-Office-Downloads/README.md

-**this is a simple 150 line script for the automatic installation of possible Office editions directly from microsoft servers**
+**this is a simple 200 line script for the automatic installation and activation of possible Office editions directly from microsoft servers**

 make sure to set the execution policy to unrestricted in powershell before starting `Set-ExecutionPolicy Unrestricted`